squirrel-prover/squirrel-prover/documentation/sphinx/source/proofs.rst

 Automatic simplifications
 -------------------------

-**TODO** document what is done implicitly after each tactic invokation, clarify that this is not the same as calling the `simpl` tactic.
+.. todo:: document what is done implicitly after each tactic invokation,
+	  clarify that this is not the same as calling the `simpl` tactic.

 Tactic arguments
 ~~~~~~~~~~~~~~~~